leomindez/EasyRecycler/README.md

 # EasyRecycler
-Library to user Recycler View easily.
+Library to use Recycler View easily.

 ## Create ViewHolder